nspyre-org/nspyre/docs/source/getting_started.rst

 There are `code examples <https://github.com/nspyre-org/examples>`__ available to help new users get started, but a brief description is given here.
-An experiment utilizing the full capabilities of NSpyre can be broken down into a few pieces of functionality.
+An experiment utilizing the full capabilities of nspyre can be broken down into a few pieces of functionality.

 The Instrument Server